 Getting angry is getting nowhere or making things even worse than they were in the first place.
-When you realize that getting angry won’t change anything, it seems obvious to seek for other ways to address the problem.
+When you realise that getting angry won’t change anything, it seems obvious to seek for other ways to address the problem.

 This is a result of their fear to change themselves.
-When you get angry with your partner, you tend to focus solely on their behavior and forgot that you also have a part in this interaction.
+When you get angry with your partner, you tend to focus solely on their behaviour and forgot that you also have a part in this interaction.

 Stopping the blaming cycle